 \section{Final considerations}

-This work explored the IRT for benchmark evaluation and ranking algorithms.
-ML benchmarks are commonly used to explore how far ML algorithms can go when dealing with datasets in order to keep the model as strong as possible.
+This research work explored the IRT for benchmark evaluation.
+ML benchmarks are commonly used to explore how far ML algorithms can go when dealing with distinct datasets before selecting the most stable and strong classifier.
 Although OpenML-CC18 is designed to be a gold standard, it should be used with caution.
-Of the 60 datasets evaluated, only 12\% have instances that are considered difficult, while half of the benchmark presents 80\% of the instances as being very discriminatory.
+Out of the 60 datasets evaluated, only 12\% have instances that are considered difficult, while half of the benchmark feature 80\% of the instances as being very discriminatory.
 This condition can be a great source for analyzing comparisons, but it is not useful for testing the ability of classifiers.
-The benchmark assessment methodology is provided and can be replicated by the decodIRT tool in an automated way.
+The IRT-based benchmark assessment methodology is provided and can be replicated by the decodIRT tool in an automated way.
 Although classifier skills are highlighted by IRT, there was also a problem with innate skill, whether it is possible to define the boundaries between the ML algorithm (by design) and training (optimization).
-The results of the IRT were exploited by rating systems as used to assess the strength of chess players to establish the ML winner and thereby provide an initial glimpse of a score for the innate ability of the algorithms.
+IRT was exploited in combination with rating systems to establish the ML winner and thereby provide an initial glimpse of a score for what is intended to be called the innate ability of the algorithms.